Food Allergies

 Food allergies are sometimes mistaken for food intolerance, which is a considerably more common reaction.
 Intolerance to food can be irritating, but it is a less serious condition that does not affect the immune system.

 Food allergies and food intolerances are not the same health problems!
-Food allergies trigger an immune response resulting in serious allergic response (e.g. anaphylaxis) and might even be life-threatening.
+Food allergies trigger an immune response resulting in a serious allergic response (e.g. anaphylaxis) and might even be life-threatening.

 Whereas, food intolerances involve the digestive system such that you may be able to consume a modest amount of intolerant food without suffering a grave hypersensitivity reaction.
 Intolerances can be uncomfortable, but they are rarely dangerous.

-A food intolerance refers to difficulty digesting specific foods and later on experiencing symptoms like bloating, stomach pain, diarrhea, gas/flatulence, headaches, irritable bowel syndrome (IBS), etc.
+A food intolerance refers to difficulty digesting specific foods and later on experiencing symptoms like

 Yes, anaphylaxis is the most critical allergic reaction to food.
 This is a quickly developing allergic response that causes the body to go into shock.
 It can make breathing difficult or impossible.
 Anaphylaxis can be fatal if not treated immediately.

-Highly allergic foods, some of them include eggs, fish, soy, peanut protein, should be eliminated from the diet as soon as possible.
 Discuss it with your healthcare provider if any medical examination is needed, you can also ask about the precautions and foods that are safe to eat.
 You can get a food allergy testing done.

 Here are some options for treating both adults and children with food allergies:

-Treatment for food allergies in adults
+Treatment for Food Allergies in Adults

 The first step in treating food allergies in adults is to avoid the foods that trigger allergic reactions, also be prepared in case you consume something that triggers an allergic response.
 To control severe reactions, you may require an emergency medical kit.

-Treatment of food allergies in children
+Treatment of Food Allergies in Children

 It is important that the child avoid foods that initiate allergies, just as it is for adults.
 If you are breastfeeding your child, then avoid eating items to which your baby is allergic.

-If your child cannot consume particular foods, give them vitamin supplements.
-Consult with the pediatrician (children’s doctor) about your child's health.
 The doctor may also recommend an emergency medical kit.
 After 3 to 6 months, some children may be offered specific meals under the supervision of their healthcare provider to determine if the child has outgrown the allergy.

 After developing a food allergy, the best way to avoid an allergic reaction is to identify and avoid foods that cause signs and symptoms.
 For some, this is only an inconvenience, but for others, it is a significant problem.
-Moreover, some foods, when utilised as additional ingredients in specific dishes, may be successfully hidden.
-This is especially true in restaurants and other social settings.

 If you are having a food allergy, follow these steps: